-Dogs have certain biological coping mechanisms that can come into play to keep them healthy no matter what type of diet what they are fed (within reason).
+Dogs have certain biological coping mechanisms that come into play to keep them healthy no matter what type of diet what they are fed (within reason).

 Unfortunately there are no sources to confirm that Bramble started off a vegan, only that she lived from a certain age as a vegan, it seems her organs were developed and she grew into an adult dog while eating meat proteins.
 However what I love about her mum is firstly that she had such intense faith in what she was doing (which I believe leads to greater success in anything), and secondly she home–cooked!
 The home–cooking side of things would have meant Bramble didn’t miss out on the majority of nutritional elements as even the meat-based kibble fed dogs still do.
 The faith would have meant that Bramble’s mum truly believed her dog would be healthy.
 The power of Intention and steadfast Belief is well documented as something able to control an outcome.

 Whats interesting is that term Omnivore does not really exist for singular animals within a species.
-It is a term coined by nature biologists to describe whole species such as Bears.
-For instance Polar bears are meat eaters, where as Panda bears or Koala bears are plant eaters but they are both part of the same species so Bears, as a species, are Omnivores.
+It is a term coined by nature biologists to describe whole species, such as Bears.
+For instance Polar bears are meat eaters, where as Panda bears or Koala bears are plant eaters – but they are both part of the same species.
+So Bears, as a species, are Omnivores.

 The only animal in the Canid species that could be classed as an Omnivore (if biologists did use the term singularly), is a Red Maned Wolf.
 This tall legged, thin looking Canid has been observed and noted to eat 50 % meat and 50 % plants.

-So where does that leave our dogs?
+So where does that leave our us?

 Dogs are essentially scavengers and so as mentioned at the beginning it is thought they may have developed a certain amount of biological, physiological capabilities that allow them to cope with not having true meat protein for a certain length of time.
 That length of time could never be a set rule either!
 It will always depend on each dog individually with many variables to be considered such as; how is the dogs health otherwise, do they have a strong level of digestive enzymes, or a good level of other nutrients in their body.
 Even the level of love and appreciation they experience in their lives will influence their health and wellbeing.